zkLinkProtocol/zklink-starknet-contracts/README.md

 starknet declare --contract target/dev/zklink_Zklink.sierra.json  --account dev  --compiler_args "--add-pythonic-hints --allowed-libfuncs-list-name experimental_v0.1.0" --gateway_url http://localhost:5050 --feeder_gateway_url http://localhost:5050
 ```

-> *The above command may fail if you are using code that has already been declared by someone else!
-Please make sure to add custom code to your contract to create a new contract class.*

 You will see something like:

 ```Bash